Mehrdad Pooladi

-Mehrdad Pooladi (مهرداد پولادی, born 26 February 1987) is an Iranian professional footballer.
+Mehrdad Pooladi (مهرداد پولادی, born 26 February 1987) is an Iranian former professional footballer.
 He was also an Iranian international, where he played as a left back.

 Pooladi is a utility player, formerly playing as a forward and attacking midfielder in his youth and playing regularly as a full back, defensive midfielder and winger.

 Club career

 Esteghlal

 In August 2007, Pooladi moved from Paykan to Esteghlal as one of the number of young players that were chosen by coach Naser Hejazi.
 He scored his only goal in Estghlal's 2–1 away at Moghavemat Sepasi.
 After Hejazi was sacked and replaced with Firouz Karimi, he fell down in the pecking order and eventually left Esteghlal two years after joining the team.

 Tractor Sazi

 Pooladi joined Tractor Sazi for the 2008–09 season where he played only for a single season.
 In Tabriz he managed to regain his form playing mostly as a central midfielder, scoring six goals in the season.
 The most noteworthy was a 40-yard free-kick against his former team Esteghlal in the Azadi Stadium.